gbouras13/16S_Emu_Pipeline/README.md

-# 16S_Kraken2_Pipeline
+# 16S_Emu_Pipeline
-Snakemake Pipeline to Taxonomically Classify Nanopore Long Read 16S Datasets
+Snakemake Pipeline to Taxonomically Classify Nanopore Long Read 16S Datasets using Emu

 This is a Work in Progress.